hothooper7/Credit_Risk_Analysis/README.md

 2. The precision for high risk loans is .07 or 7% accurate vs. low risk precision of 1.0 or ~100% accurate.
 3. The sensitivity for high risk loans is .91 vs. low risk loan sensitivity of .94.

+ ## Summary

+Based on all of the models and algorithms, the Easy Ensemble AdaBoost Classifier is the most accurate at predicting credit risk.
+Unfortunately, none of the models are particularly good at predicting high risk customers, which is perhaps the most important group.
+Lending to high risk loan seekers is not a particularly good strategy, so I would recommend using the Easy Ensemble model in conjunction with other tests, such as interviewing potential loan candidates to gather more facts.